hamogu/doc/source/examples/ACISpowerpileup/powerlaw.rst

 As mentioned above, |marx| does not implement the ACIS QE uniformity maps.
-The following commands show how to set the :ciao:`mkarf` parameters to produce an ARF that is consistent with the |marx| effective area (this continues the Bourne shell script):
+The following commands show how to set the :ciao:`mkarf` parameters to produce an ARF that is consistent with the |marx| effective area (this continues the Bourne shell script from the last paragraph):

 .. literalinclude:: plaw_ciao.sh
    :language: bash